cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-alert-records.md

 Verify that the results include only high-severity open alerts.

-### Example: Retrieve High-Severity Priority 1 Alerts
+### Example: Retrieve high-severity priority 1 alerts

 This example demonstrates how to filter alerts based on both severity and priority, helping users prioritize urgent cases.